-France is a paradise for all foodies.
-No matter what, you will always find delicious food to eat!
+France is a paradise for foodies.
+No matter where you go, you will always find delicious things to eat!

-France can be proud of its well-deserved reputation when it comes to cuisine.
+France is proud of its well-deserved reputation when it comes to cuisine.
 The French know how to cook and make yummy dishes better than anyone.
+For this reason, food became one of the most important aspects of French culture.